YIAgafonova19/Maze-Project/README.md

 - 3 levels of difficulty + a custom level
 - User-friendly interface
-- Help menu with instructions for the game
+- Rules menu with instructions for the game
 - Leaderboard with the highest scores